 With the Warfighter

 Networking on the Move (NOTM): NOTM enables maneuvering units to collaborate, access tactical database/information resources and execute digital orders.
-In response to an urgent needs statement, SSC Pacific personnel working with Office of Naval Research, Marine Corps System Command, and SSC Atlantic can rapidly integrate and field several units in support of combat operations.
+In response to an urgent needs statement, NIWC Pacific personnel working with Office of Naval Research, Marine Corps System Command, and NIWC Atlantic can rapidly integrate and field several units in support of combat operations.

 The units provide robust, beyond line-of-sight command and control capability with the added ability to view full motion video integrated onto tactical vehicular platforms and are fielded to all elements across the Marine Air-Ground Task Force.
 The units are connected via wideband satellite communications and tactical radio data networks so that the system provides commanders and staff with mobile, remote access to networks available in rear Combat Operations Centers while at the halt or on the move.